 Many ghosts and horror-struck here are inspired by the TV show.
 The journey starts with sounds of crying and screaming.
 Enough to give goosebumps.
 Prepare for jumpscares that make the 4-minute journey seemingly has no end.

-Plenty of ghosts here in the haunted house are the Indonesian urban legend.
-And might sound unfamiliar for international tourists.
+Plenty of ghosts here in the haunted house are Indonesian urban legends.
+And might sound unfamiliar to international tourists.
 Some might have never heard about these ghosts before.
-Instead of Dracula or vampire, meet Kuntilanak, a female ghost known for her eerie laugh and tragic death story.
+Instead of Dracula or a vampire, meet Kuntilanak, a female ghost known for her eerie laugh and tragic death story.

 Trans Studio Bandung Performances & Show